CatholicCare Student and Family Counselling Service

 As part of their pastoral care program for students, Catholic Schools have access to a Student and Family Counselling service provided by CatholicCare Canberra & Goulburn (CCG).
 CCG are contracted by Catholic Education and Congregational Schools to provide a counselling service to students and their families.
 There is no fee to access this service.

 The role of the counsellor is to focus on the emotional, social and educational well-being of the students.
-Counsellors welcome contact with students having difficulty with some part of their life, whether or not it affects their school work.
-The problem does not have to be a big one.
-It is better to seek help sooner than later.
 Some typical concerns that counsellors work with include: anger, anxiety, behavioural problems, depression, eating problems, family breakdown and family conflict, grief and loss, learning and educational challenges, parenting challenges, peer and other social relationships, school avoidance, stress and study skills.
 As well as individual sessions with students, counsellors can run groups, do family work, consult with parents and teachers and make referrals to other services and supports.

 Counsellors are not employed as specialists in any area and at times will suggest referrals for specialist services.
 Counsellors also do not provide cognitive or learning assessments or court reports.
 Families requiring these will be referred to another service.

 All Student and Family counsellors are professionally qualified Social Workers or Psychologists who participate in regular clinical supervision and professional development.

 Student and Family Counsellors subscribe to a set of professional ethics that include duty of care and respect for the individual’s right to privacy and confidentiality.
 The counsellors’ obligation is to ensure the safety, wellbeing and confidentiality of the student they are working with.
 All counsellors are mandated to report any disclosure or sign of abuse (including self-harm) or neglect to Child Protection Services.